d6lts/mimemail/README.txt

   user@example.com for all email addresses' option on the configuration settings page.

   This module creates a user preference for receiving plaintext-only messages.
-  This preference will be honored by all messages if the format is not explicitly set.
+  This preference will be honored by all messages if the format is not explicitly set and the user has access to edit this preference (allowed by default).

   Email messages are formatted using the mimemail-message.tpl.php template.
   This includes a CSS style sheet and uses an HTML version of the text.